eXascaleInfolab/PyExPool/README.md

 	Internal attributes:
 	alive  - whether the execution pool is alive or terminating, bool.
-		Should be reseted to True on resuse after the termination.
+		Should be reseted to True on reuse after the termination.
 		NOTE: should be reseted to True if the execution pool is reused after the joining or termination.
 	failures: [JobInfo]  - failed (terminated or crashed) jobs with timestamps.